 You are having a baby – congratulations!

-It is, perhaps, the greatest wonder on earth.
+It is, perhaps, the greatest wonder on earth

-In just nine months a tiny being is growing inside you and will arrive into the world as a delicate human being.
+In just over nine months a tiny being is growing inside you and will arrive into the world as a delicate human being.
 Until this day arrives it’s like being in suspense – exciting developments await you.

 Sixteen weeks of exciting developments